Reach an Agreement With the Government

+Do you owe money to the Internal Revenue Service?
+There are ways to negotiate an agreement on how much you’ll have to pay.
+The tax attorneys at Tadross Law will assist you with an IRS settlement.
+We’ll help you determine the best possible payment plan.
 The minimum payment amount is typically equal to the taxpayer’s reasonable collection potential, or RCP.
 The RCP includes your real and personal assets plus future income.
 The RCP looks at your asset’s quick sale value minus what you owe to a secured creditor.

-Equitable relief — If the taxpayer does not qualify for separation of liability or innocent spouse relief, equitable relief may be requested in which case the IRS may determine that the taxpayer should not be held liable for any understatement or underpayment of tax after taking into account all of the facts and circumstances.
-This type of relief is primarily requested when the requested taxpayer believed that the spouse or former spouse would pay the tax due on a joint tax return but failed to do so.
+Equitable Relief: If a taxpayer seeking relief does not qualify for separation of liability or innocent spouse relief, they may qualify for equitable relief.
+The IRS may conclude that the taxpayer should not be held accountable for any underpayment or understatement of tax after taking into account all of the facts and circumstances.
+Equitable relief is primarily requested when the requested taxpayer believes that their spouse or former spouse would pay the tax due on a joint tax return but did not.

-As part of their investigation, the IRS is required to contact the spouse or former spouse of the taxpayer that is requesting relief from liability.
-The IRS must allow the spouse or former spouse to provide information that may assist in determining the extent of relief from liability.
-However, the IRS will not provide information to the spouse or former spouse that could infringe on the privacy of the requesting taxpayer.
-If that taxpayer is a victim of domestic abuse and fears that filing a request for relief will result in retaliation.
-While this does not result in special consideration, evidence of abuse is one factor that the IRS considers for certain types of relief
+As part of the process of an IRS settlement investigation, they are required to contact the current spouse or a former spouse of the taxpayer that is requesting relief.
+The purpose of contacting a spouse or former spouse is to gain more information to assist them in determining the extent of relief.
+During this process, the IRS will not reveal any information that could infringe on the privacy of the requesting taxpayer.
+The IRS can be informed of the sensitivity of the requesting such information, for example, if the taxpayer is a victim of domestic abuse and fears that filing a request for relief will result in retaliation.
+While this does not result in special treatment, the evidence of abuse is one factor that the IRS will consider for certain types of relief.